Updated May 20th, 2022 by Travel the Greek Way

 Mykonos Beaches: Swim in Agios Ioannis & Ornos

-The closest beaches to Mykonos town are Agios Ioanni, a sandy beach, with two tavernas serving fresh food, and the low-key more family-oriented Ornos beach.
-They will be some of the busiest beaches in Mykonos.
+The closest beaches to Mykonos town are Agios Ioannis, a sandy beach, with two tavernas serving fresh food, and the low-key more family-oriented Ornos beach.
+Expect them to be quite busy during July and August.

-- Funky Kitchen, situated in the heart of Mykonos town just behind the busy square of Lakka.
+- Baos Fine Dining & Funky Kitchen, just behind the busy square of Lakka.
 Authentic Mediterranean food and Greek gastronomy.

 Day 2: Explore Ano Mera, Cosmopolitan Beaches, Delos Island

-Located in the heart of the island, Ano Mera is one of the oldest villages of Mykonos, centred around a large square with typical white-washed houses, many small churches and local cafes.
+Located in the heart of the island, Ano Mera is one of the oldest villages of Mykonos, centered around a large square with typical white-washed houses, many small churches, and local cafes.

-If you like monasteries, close by is also the Monastery of Paleokastro that you can visit, a women’s 18th-century monastery on the north part of Ano Mera.
+If you like monasteries, close by is also the Monastery of Paleokastro that you can visit, an 18th-century monastery on the north part of Ano Mera.